Terms Conditions And Regulations 2021-2022 Academic Year

 CHANGE OF CAMPUS REGISTRATION

-An upper-class student attending a University campus who is planning a change of campus (COC) to Hazleton may submit a request for a HFS Contract through eLiving during the established contract process timeline.
-The student must initiate the change of campus process at his or her current campus.
+An upper-class student attending a University campus who is planning a change of campus (COC) to Hazleton may submit a request for an HFS Contract through eLiving during the established contract process timeline.
+The student must initiate the change of campus process at their current campus.
 If the change of campus to Hazleton is not approved, it is the student’s responsibility to contact the Housing and Food Services Office to cancel the Hazleton HFS Contract.
-There is no penalty fee to cancel a HFS Contract if the student is not eligible for a change of campus.
+There is no penalty fee to cancel an HFS Contract if the student is not eligible for a change of campus.

-If a student’s University academic records reflect a campus other than Hazleton after July 1, his or her room assignment will be changed to “Space Reserved” until the change of campus is approved.
+If a student’s University academic records reflect a campus other than Hazleton after July 1, their room assignment will be changed to “Space Reserved” until the change of campus is approved.
 The student will then be assigned to either a regular or supplemental housing room, whichever is available.
-If the change of campus to Hazleton is not approved, and the student does not notify the Housing and Food Services Office prior to arrival day, the student’s HFS Contract will be canceled and the student will forfeit the $100 housing deposit.
+If the change of campus to Hazleton is not approved, and the student does not notify the Housing and Food Services Office prior to arrival day, the student’s HFS Contract will be cancelled and the student will forfeit the $100 housing deposit.

 Information about the arrival process and when students can check in will be announced in advance for each semester on the Housing Arrival website.
 Each student should plan on arriving on the appropriate scheduled arrival day, unless prior arrangements have been made for a special group to arrive early.
 If early arrival is available, it will be announced on the Arrival website.
 If a student arrives prior to the official opening day of the semester during the “early arrival” days, the student will be responsible for an additional nightly charge for housing that is required to be paid at time of check-in.